Nitrokey/nitrokey-documentation/source/components/nitropad-nitropc/os-reinstallation.rst

       1. Download the latest LTS image from the `official Ubuntu website <https://ubuntu.com/download/desktop>`__.

-      2. `Verify <https://ubuntu.com/tutorials/how-to-verify-ubuntu#1-overview>`__  your dowloaded image.
+      2. `Verify <https://ubuntu.com/tutorials/how-to-verify-ubuntu#1-overview>`__  your downloaded image.

-      3. Flash a USB drive with the dowloaded image with `balenaEtcher <https://www.balena.io/etcher/>`__.
+      3. Flash a USB drive with the downloaded image with `balenaEtcher <https://www.balena.io/etcher/>`__.

-      4. Once the USB drive ready, plug it to your NitroPad or NitroPC and start it.
+      4. Once the USB drive is flashed, plug it to your NitroPad or NitroPC and start it.

       .. tabs::